 Cars and Guns

 And then there are other sorts of accidents.
 Road walking is always dangerous.
-An average of 33 pedestrians per year are killed by vehicles, and 40% of those are in non-urban areas.
+An average of 33 pedestrians per year are killed in New Zealand by vehicles, and 40% of those are in non-urban areas.
 That is, alongside highways and back country roads.
 Wear bright clothing, walk on the side of on-coming traffic and never walk at night.
 At blind corners I often cross to the outer corner where there is more chance of being seen and a wider road margin, even though I am no longer facing the traffic.
 NEVER wear headphones of course, or you won’t hear vehicles coming.

 Wearing bright clothing may help you avoid dying in the bush too.
 Not only will it be easier to spot if a search party is out looking for you, but there is a better chance you won’t be shot by mistake by a hunter.
 It does happen.
-There is about one accidental hunting shooting every 9 months in NZ.
+There is about one accidental hunting shooting every 9 months in New Zealand.
 It is mostly other hunters who get hit and if you are on a well established track you should be fairly safe (from intelligent hunters).
 Blue is said to be a good colour to wear because it is least likely to bear any resemblance to a deer compared to red, orange, brown, etc. Fluorescent orange is often worn by hunters, and can be seen a long way off, but some say that a moving patch of orange in dense bush can act attract a hasty shot in some circumstances as much as it protects the hunter in others.

 Header photo: St Arnaud Range, Nelson Lakes National Park